rolandrgarceau/fix-firewirewire-m-audio-pro-99-keystation/readme.md

 <img src="./images/20190913_080026.jpg">

 First there are a lot of ribbon cables.
-The good thing is that they all are specific to location and are different types- but if you are doing the same fix on another similar keyboard make sure you snap a shot of the setup just in case you mind isn't photographic.
+The good thing is that they all are specific to location and are different types- but if you are doing the same fix on another similar keyboard make sure you snap a shot of the setup just in case your mind isn't photographic.

 <img src="./images/20180906_123015.jpg">